First Books for Baby and Helpful First-Year Reading Tips for 2023

 They can learn body parts, counting, action words, plurals, and the names of the things that surround them all day.
 As you talk, your child learns about the world around them.
 Think of yourself as the narrator and star of a movie.
 For example, as you are getting your baby dressed, you can say, “I’m putting your socks on your feet.
 One foot, two feet.
 Here we go.
 One sock, two socks”.

 Even if your baby cannot answer with words, they may make sounds or noises to let you know they are taking their turn.
 Another favorite in my house was the game peek a boo.
 While this is such a simple game, there is so much to learn about turn-taking, waiting, and anticipation.
 These are all building blocks of communication later in life.
+You can look below for some books that fit into this category.
+These are some of the best first books for babies.

 Creating a Library of First Books for Baby

-If you are not sure where to get started with your baby’s library, we have a list to help you get started.
+If you are not sure where to get started with the best first book for baby and their library, we have a list to help you get started.
 We love each book that we listed for a different reason and we will give you ideas of how to use these books to build language skills.
-As your baby grows, you will see which books they like best and you can grow their library accordingly.

 Our Favorite First Books for Baby